Skip to content

 The QIT terminates on the primary beneficiary's death.
 Per OAC 5160:1-6-03.2(D)(6), the remaining trust property is distributed to the Ohio Department of Medicaid (or its successor) up to the total medical assistance paid on the beneficiary's behalf, and the trustee is prohibited from repaying any other person or creditor before ODM.
 This payback is administered through Ohio's Medicaid Estate Recovery process (ODM / Ohio Attorney General, Collection Enforcement Section); the trustee should obtain ODM's final recovery amount before disbursing.
 Only what remains after ODM's claim is paid passes to the beneficiary's estate.
 Ohio's separate estate-recovery rules still apply to assets held outside the QIT.

 For the core Qualified Income Trust setup, the task is following ODM's publicly-published template and opening a specific kind of bank account — work many families do themselves.
 Attorneys typically charge $1,000–$2,500 for it.
-For complex situations (significant assets, prior gifting, second marriages, multi-state property), consult a Ohio-licensed elder-law attorney.
+For complex situations (significant assets, prior gifting, second marriages, multi-state property), consult an Ohio-licensed elder-law attorney.
 Miller Trust Guide is informational only and is not legal advice; we do not draft the trust or advise on individual situations.

 Primary sources